tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/deploying-an-os-with-tinkerbell.md

 	  DEST_PATH: /
 ```

-#### Boot Loader
+### Installing a Boot Loader

-Whilst we may have deployed a full Operating System to our persistent storage it will be rendered useless at a *reboot* unless we install a boot loader so that the machine knows how to load this new OS.
+Whilst we may have deployed a full Operating System to our persistent storage, it will be rendered useless at a *reboot* unless we install a boot loader so that the machine knows how to load this new OS.
 We can automate this process by providing another action whose role would be to execute a command such as `grub-install` or `sysinux` to write the bootloader code to the beginning of the block device where the BIOS knows where to look for it on machine startup.

-### Installer(s)
+## Using an Installer

 Some Operating Systems may require a combination of the two above examples for deployment, however there are other Operating Systems that can also be deployed through the use of an installer.